Welcome back, Rush Limbaugh, the cutting edge of societal evolution.

 But Governor Perry brings a muscularity to the debate that I think will appeal to an awful lot of voters.

-I can certainly understand why he appeals to a lot of voters and why it's gonna this is going to be a very, very interesting race.
+I can certainly understand why he appeals to a lot of voters and why he's going to, this is going to be a very, very interesting race.

 I thought he was calm and confident for a candidate who hasn't debated in five years.